HAAIL-Universe/wqt/WQT_Codex_Contract.md

+## Codex Enforcement Rule
+All Codex tasks MUST begin by reading this file.
+If this file is not referenced in the task prompt, Codex must stop and report.

 # WQT Codex Contract (Evidence-First, Minimal-Diff)

 This contract governs how Codex/AI assistants operate inside the WQT repo.
 If a request conflicts with this contract, the contract wins.